tulz-app/frontroute/README.md

   )
 ```

-you need to run the `runRoute` function, passing in the route and a `LocationProvider`.
+you need to run the `runRoute` function, providing the route and an instance of `LocationProvider`.

 `LocationProvider` is a simple trait: